President Uhuru Kenyatta and his Deputy William Ruto of Jubilee Party

 Boniface Mwangi’s strategies towards civil disobedience as an act of activism have changed over time.
 Following his June 2009 arrest, he began Picha Mtaani, a street exhibition of the post-election images he had captured while working for the Standard Media.
 These images were meant to foster national healing, especially among the youth who were the key perpetrators of the post-election atrocities.
 These images, the work of Boniface Mwangi and others in the media, played a great role in ensuring peace in the 2013 general elections.
 We learned from our mistakes, and these images, a painful reminder of why we cannot afford to backtrack on the promise.

-Other acts of activism included supplying mock caskets to parliament to symbolise the politicians’ endless plunder of Kenya’s funds since independence at the detriment of ordinary citizens.
-Boniface Mwangi also led the supply of pigs to parliament symbolising the greed by Kenyan Parliamentarians by their move to increase their salaries.
-On Friday 7th October 2016, Boniface was sued over allegations that he defamed the Deputy President, William Ruto through a Twitter message in which he claimed that the Deputy President was intent on killing him for his public pronouncements that the Mr Ruto is a corrupt leader and a land grabber.
+Other acts of activism included supplying mock caskets to parliament to symbolize the politicians’ endless plunder of Kenya’s funds since independence at the detriment of ordinary citizens.
+Boniface Mwangi also led the supply of pigs to parliament symbolizing the greed by Kenyan Parliamentarians by their move to increase their salaries.
+On Friday 7th October 2016, Boniface was sued over allegations that he defamed the Deputy President, William Ruto through a Twitter message in which he claimed that the Deputy President was intent on killing him for his public pronouncements that Mr. Ruto is a corrupt leader and a land grabber.
 The court, however, dismissed the case against Boniface Mwangi.

 The controversial Boniface Mwangi tweet